sethherr/soulheart/README.md

 ## Additional info

-This started as a fork of [Soulmate](https://github.com/seatgeek/soulmate).
+This started as a fork of [Soulmate](https://github.com/seatgeek/soulmate), to bring it up to date and make it slicker.
 It's MIT licensed.